MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits/README.md

 Experiment:
 * STEP 1: What is a SMART goal that could improve your life?
 * STEP 2: What are the hypotheses that need to be tested?
-* STEP 3: Which hypothesis is critical to the experiment’s success?
+* STEP 3: Which hypothesis is critical to the experiment's success?
 What is the result necessary to support completion on this goal?
 * STEP 4: How will you quickly test this hypothesis?
 How will you adjust if your test does not have the desired result?

 ### Designing Systems